 Take Three Lighting offers high bay and low bay lights from a variety of top-tier manufacturers, including H.E.
 Williams, Orion, Halco, and more.
 High bay fixtures are available in a variety of color temperatures, with outputs ranging from 10,000 lumens to 60,000 lumens and more.
 By using energy-efficient fluorescent or LED fixtures, you are able to save a substantial amount of money over traditional industrial HID light sources.
 LED high bays can have amazingly high efficacy ratings, giving you more lumens per watt...and hence more bang for your buck.

 Get a Custom Quote for High Bay Lights

-Contact us today and let us assemble a custom quote for your bulk highbay/lowbay industrial lighting needs.
+Contact us today and let us assemble a custom quote for your project highbay or lowbay lighting needs from our many manufacturers.

 High bay lights are industrial style fixtures employed in vast areas with very high ceilings, such as big-box retail spaces, warehouses, factories, gymnasiums and other structures with ceilings between 20 and 45 feet high.
 Reduced glare and uniformity of illumination are two of the selling points of high bay lighting, which is both dense and intense compared to other types of lighting.
 High bays that are LED-based provide exceptional quality and energy efficiency that can lower utility costs.
 Fluorescent high bay lights distribute light effectively without glare, too, and typically come with less of an upfront cost than LED high bays.
 Both types will greatly reduce your monthly electric bill when replacing traditional HID high bay lights.